Takayama Chogyū: Health decline and death

-As sea air was thought to be helpful for lung ailments, Chogyū moved from Tokyo to the seaside resort towns of Atami, Shimizu, Oiso, and finally to Kamakura in an effort to cure his disease.
+As sea air was thought to be helpful for lung ailments, Chogyū moved from Tokyo to the seaside resort towns of Atami, Shimizu, Ōiso, and finally to Kamakura in an effort to cure his disease.
 With the likelihood of recovery increasingly remote, he turned his attention the teachings of the 13th-century Buddhist leader Nichiren.
 He continued to write, but on religious philosophy, especially Nichirenism.
 However, his condition worsened and he died on 24 December 1902 at a hospital in nearby Chigasaki.
 He lived in a house within the precincts of Kamakura's Hase-dera during the last year of his life, and his funeral rites were at the temple.

 His grave is located at Ryuge-ji, a temple in Shimizu, Shizuoka Prefecture.
 The inscription on the grave is from one of his writings: "Obviously we should transcend the present."

 Although Chogyū's literary career spanned a mere six years, he had a major impact on other Japanese writers; he is largely unknown outside Japan.